Ga naar Nederlandstalige versie

 WORTH A VISIT?

 Magic Kingdom is a brilliant theme park and it’s easy to see why it attracts so many people.
-Thanks to its great variety of rides, shows and entertainment, a day at Magic Kingdom is the centerpiece of every stay at Walt Disney World.
+Thanks to its great variety of rides, shows and entertainment, a day at Magic Kingdom is the highlight of every stay at Walt Disney World.
 However, if you easily get agitated by large numbers of people, this might not be the holiday you need.
 The park is always full of strollers, everyone’s loud and there are lines for literally everything.
 But once you get used to these queues and crowds, Magic Kingdom will provide a truly magical day.

 Are you Team Orlando or Team Anaheim?
 Has your day at Magic Kingdom ever been negatively affected by large crowds?
 And what’s your favourite nighttime show?
 Share your opinion in the comments section at the bottom of this page.